 Do I need planning permission?

 You need planning permission if you live on a classified road, i.e. an A, B or C road.
-Apply using our planning application form.
+Apply online using the form for householder planning consent.

 You do not need planning permission if you live on an unclassified road.
 Pedestrian crossings e.g. to get wheelchairs on and off the footway do not require planning permission.